wulfgarpro/Nightmare/re/3_Loop/Soln.md

  80484b8 03000000 01000200 25642000           ........%d .
 ```

-So the printf will read pop the format specifier `%d` and read the current stack value as an integer.
+So the `printf` will pop the format specifier `%d` and read the current stack value as an DWORD
+integer.

-Then it will resize the stack (reduce it) with `add esp,0x10`, increment `[ebp-0xc]` by 1 with
+Then it will resize the stack (remove the 16 bytes) with `add esp,0x10` (0x10 is 16), increment
-`add DWORD PTR [ebp-0xc]` and against, perform the comparison.
+`[ebp-0xc]` by 1 with `add DWORD PTR [ebp-0xc]` and, again, perform the earlier comparison.

-This is a simple loop structure in ASM.
+So, this is a simple loop structure in ASM.

 The loop will print the count variable until it reaches `0x13` (19).